Federal Direct PLUS (Parent) Loan

-Step 2: Submit the 2015-16 Direct PLUS (Parent) application to the Financial Aid and Scholarship Office (FASO).
+Step 2: Submit the appropriate academic year loan application to the Financial Aid and Scholarship Office (FASO)

 Step 3: Once the Direct PLUS Loan application is received, information is forwarded electronically to the Direct Loan Processor for a credit check.
 FASO will receive an electronic notice of approval or denial from the U.S. Dept. of Education.
 Click credit denial for more information.

-Step 4: FASO will electronically certify your loan eligibility and the amount you may borrow based on your student's financial aid award.
+Step 4: FASO will electronically certify the loan eligibility and the amount borrowed based on the student's financial aid award.

-Step 5: A message will be sent to the student's MySJSU directing the parent on-line to sign the PLUS Master Promissory Note (MPN), if required.
+Step 5: A message will be sent to the student's MySJSU directing the parent whose name is on the PLUS loan application to sign the PLUS Master Promissory Note (MPN), if required.
+A new MPN is necessary if it has been more than 10 years since the last MPN was completing.
 PLUS Loan counseling is required if the parent has an adverse credit history, and is strongly encouraged (optional) for all parent borrowers.

 The Direct Loan interest rates for loans first disbursed between July 1, 2013 and June 30, 2014 are fixed.
 Under the new interest rate structure, all Direct Loans, except Direct Consolidation loans, will be "variable-fixed," meaning parents would receive a new rate with each new loan, but then that rate would be fixed for the life of the loan.
 There is also interest rate cap at 10.50% for parent PLUS loan.

 Interest rates are calculated using a base 10-year Treasury Note Index of 1.81% plus an add-on amount for each loan program - 4.60% for parent PLUS loan.